ajithvcoder/E2EMLOps/README.md

 Training a model

+We have used timm models `convnext_tiny` and `edgenext_xx_small` for both classifiers. `output_{project}.txt` is generated after every train which helps us in getting models accuracy without evaluating.

 **Hparams Search**

+- Optuna is used for hyperparameter search.
+Hydra and pytorch lightining is used for flexiblity.
+- You can refer `hsports.yaml` and `hvegfruits.yaml` for final experimentation.

-Torch serve is using onnx model for deployment
+Torch serve is using onnx model for deployment, so following are required

+- congig.properties
+- handler file
+- model
+- class.json file

 **Torchserve - Preparation file**